intoinside/intoinside.github.io/_posts/2024-01-03-sprite-editor.md

 Cursor is represented as '+' for hi-res sprite or '++' for multicolor sprite.
 You can type from 1 to 8 to select which sprite to edit.

-When sprite is selected, working mode is selected and there are some command to edit selected sprite.
+When sprite is selected, working mode is active and there are some command to edit sprite.

 |Key|Description|
 |-|-|